 The electromagnetic interaction of a lepton with a hadronic or nuclear target proceeds by the exchange of a virtual photon.
-The first-order amplitude, known as the first Born approximation, is that in which only a single photon is exchanged, see Fig. 1.
-In the case of electron scattering, where the lepton mass is small, higher orders in perturbative quantum electrodynamics (QED) are needed to account for bremsstrahlung (real photons emitted by the incident or the scattered electron), vertex corrections (virtual photons which are emitted by the incident electron and re-absorbed by the scattered electron) and "vacuum polarization" diagrams (the exchanged photon turns temporarily into pairs of charged particles).
-In some cases, such as high-Z nuclear targets, it is also necessary to account for the cases where the interaction between the electron and the target is transmitted by the exchange of multiple photons (see e.g. [15].)
+The first-order amplitude, known as the first Born approximation, corresponds to a single photon exchange, see Fig. 1.
+In the case of electron scattering, where the lepton mass is small, higher orders in perturbative quantum electrodynamics (QED) are needed to account for bremsstrahlung (real photons emitted by the incident or the scattered electron), vertex corrections (virtual photons emitted by the incident electron and re-absorbed by the scattered electron) and "vacuum polarization" diagrams (the exchanged photon temporarily turning into pairs of charged particles).
+In some cases, such as high-Z nuclear targets, it is also necessary to account for the cases where the interaction between the electron and the target is transmitted by the exchange of multiple photons (see e.g. [16]).
 This correction will be negligible for the reactions and kinematics discussed here.
-Perturbative techniques can be applied to the electromagnetic probe, since $\alpha \approx 1/137$ , but not to the target structure whose reaction to the absorption of the photon is governed by the strong force at large distances where the QCD coupling $\alpha_s$ can be large.
+Perturbative techniques can be applied to the electromagnetic probe, since the QED coupling $\alpha \approx 1/137$, but not to the target structure whose reaction to the absorption of the photon is governed by the strong force at large distances where the QCD coupling α_s can be large.